abridged/collabland-dev/help-docs/marketplace/apps/give.md

 :::note

-Deposit and withdraw commands for Give are currently disabled.
+Deposit and withdraw commands for Give are not currently enabled.

 :::